therealsphinx/support.balsamiq.com/content/tutorials/datagridlinebreaks.md

 ---
 date: 2015-12-16T12:00:00+01:00
-title: "How to Use Line Breaks to Fit Controls Inside a Data Grid"
+title: "How to Use Line Breaks to Fit Controls inside a Data Grid"
 menu:
   menututorials:
     parent: tutorials